Skip to content

 1 / 1

 The company commits under the RSPO New Planting Procedures (NPP) as an RSPO member reporting as a grower.
-The company also commits to conduct social and environmental impact assessments in its own reporting.
+The company also reports its commitment to conducting social and environmental impact assessments (SEIAs).

 • Y